The name of this Corporation is The American Association for Thoracic Surgery (hereinafter the “Association”).

 It may neither elect new members nor alter the status of existing members, other than to apply the provisions of Article III, Section 7 and Article IX.

 Section 3.
-At the conclusion of the annual meeting, the retiring President shall automatically become a Councilor for a one-year term office.
-One of the other four North American Councilors shall be elected at each annual meeting of the Association to serve for a four-year term of office in the place of the elected Councilor whose term expires at such meeting.
-One of the two non-North American Councilors, whose term expires at such meeting, shall be elected from among the non-North American members of the Association to serve for a three-year term of office.
-No Councilor serving a three or four-year term may be reelected to succeed himself/herself.
-Any Councilor so elected shall take office upon the conclusion of the annual meeting at which he/she is elected.
+At the conclusion of the annual meeting, the retiring President shall automatically become a Director for a one-year term office.
+North American Directors shall be elected at each annual meeting of the Association from the North American members to serve for a four-year term of office in the place of the elected Director whose term expires at such meeting.
+One of the six North American Directors shall be nominated and elected by the membership via electronic vote out of a slate of proposed individuals for the position.
+One of the two non-North American Directors, whose term expires at such meeting, shall be elected from among the non-North American members of the Association to serve for a three-year term of office.
+No Director serving a three or four-year term may be reelected to succeed himself/herself.
+Any Director so elected shall take office upon the conclusion of the annual meeting at which he/she is elected.

 Section 4.
-Vacancies in the office of Councilor shall be temporarily filled by the Council subject to approval of the Association at the next annual meeting of the Association.
+Vacancies in the office of Director shall be temporarily filled by the Board subject to approval of the Association at the next annual meeting of the Association or by electronic vote.

 Section 5.
-There shall be an annual meeting of the Council held during the annual meeting of the Association.
-Additional meetings of the Council may be called on not less than seven days’ prior written or telephonic notice by the President, the Secretary or any three members of the Council.
+There shall be an annual meeting of the Board held during the annual meeting of the Association.
+Additional meetings of the Board may be called on not less than seven days’ prior written or electronic notice by the President, the Secretary or any three members of the Board.

 Section 6.
-Seven members of the Council shall constitute a quorum for the conduct of business at any meeting of the Council, but a smaller number may adjourn any such meeting.
+Eight members of the Board shall constitute a quorum for the conduct of business at any meeting of the Board, but a smaller number may adjourn any such meeting.

 Section 7.
-Whenever any notice is required to be given to any member of the Council, a waiver thereof in writing, signed by the member of the Council entitled to such notice, whether before or after the time stated therein, shall be deemed equivalent thereto.
+Whenever any notice is required to be given to any member of the Board, a waiver thereof in writing, signed by the member of the Board entitled to such notice, whether before or after the time stated therein, shall be deemed equivalent thereto.

 Section 4.
 The President-Elect of the Association shall, in the absence or inability of the President to serve, perform all duties customarily pertaining to the office of President.

 Section 5.
 The Secretary of the Association shall perform all duties customarily pertaining to the office of Secretary.
-He/she shall serve as Secretary of the Association and as Secretary of the Council.
-When deemed appropriate an Active or Senior Member may be elected to serve as an understudy to the Secretary in anticipation of the latter’s retirement from office.
+He/she shall serve as Secretary of the Association and as Secretary of the Board.
+When deemed appropriate an Active or Senior Member may be elected to serve as Secretary-Elect, without vote, as an understudy to the Secretary in anticipation of the latter’s retirement from office.

 Section 7.
-Vacancies occurring among the officers named in Section I shall be temporarily filled by the Council for the remainder of his/her term.
+Vacancies occurring among the officers named in Section I shall be temporarily filled by the Board for the remainder of his/her term.

 Section 1.
-The Council is empowered to appoint a Membership Committee, and such other committees as may in its opinion be necessary or desirable.
-All such committees shall render their reports at an executive session of the Association, except that no ad hoc committee need report unless so directed by the Council.
+The Board is empowered to appoint a Membership Committee, and such other committees as may in its opinion be necessary or desirable.
+All such committees shall render their reports at an executive session of the Association, except that no ad hoc committee need report unless so directed by the Board.

 Section 2.
-The Executive Committee shall consist of the President, who shall serve as Chair, President-elect, Vice President, Secretary, Treasurer and Immediate Past President and shall provide oversight of the association’s management and financial activities during the interim between meetings of the Council
+The Executive Committee shall consist of the President, who shall serve as Chair, President-elect, Vice President, Secretary, Treasurer and Immediate Past President and up to two (2) North American Directors in their fourth and final term as elected by the Board.
+The Executive Committee shall provide oversight of the association’s management and financial activities during the interim between meetings of the Board

 Section 4.
 The Nominating Committee shall consist of the five (5) immediate Past Presidents of the Association.
 The most senior Past President shall serve as Chair.
-This Committee shall prepare a slate of nominees for Officers and Councilors upon instruction from the Council as to the vacancies which are to be filled by election and shall present its report at the executive session of the Annual Meeting.
+This Committee shall prepare a slate of nominees for Officers and Directors upon instruction from the Board as to the vacancies which are to be filled by election and shall present its report at the second executive session of the Annual Meeting.

 Section 5.
-The Association as a whole may authorize the Council to appoint Administrative, Scientific or Research Committees for the purpose of investigating thoracic problems and may further authorize the Council to support financially such committees to a limited degree.
-When Administrative, Scientific or Research Committees are authorized by the Association, the Council shall appoint the Chairs of these Committees, with power to organize their committees in any way best calculated to accomplish the desired object, subject only to the approval of the Council.
-Financial aid rendered to such Committees shall not exceed such annual or special appropriations as may be specifically voted for such purposes by the Council.
+The Association as a whole may authorize the Board to appoint Administrative, Scientific or Research Committees for the purpose of investigating thoracic problems and may further authorize the Board to support financially such committees to a limited degree.
+When Administrative, Scientific or Research Committees are authorized by the Association, the Board shall appoint the Chairs of these Committees, with power to organize their committees in any way best calculated to accomplish the desired object, subject only to the approval of the Board.
+Financial aid rendered to such Committees shall not exceed such annual or special appropriations as may be specifically voted for such purposes by the Board.
 Members are urged to cooperate with all Scientific or Research Committees of the Association.

 The Ethics Committee may discipline any member for (i) failure to meet the requirements for membership in the Association, (ii) conduct in violation of these By-Laws, the Code of Ethics adopted by the membership of the Association, or the Association’s rules and policies, (iii) being convicted of or pleading guilty to a felony or any crime arising out of the practice of medicine or involving moral turpitude, (iv) being disciplined by, or otherwise having the member’s right to practice medicine limited, suspended, terminated or otherwise affected by, any medical licensing authority, or (v) engaging in conduct inconsistent with the purposes of the Association.

 Section 7.
-The Finance Committee shall consist of the Treasurer, President-Elect and at least three (3) members appointed by the Council for three-year terms.
-The Committee shall be responsible for the financial oversight of the Association ensuring its long term financial viability in accordance with the Strategic Plan established by the Council.
+The Finance Committee shall consist of the Treasurer, President-Elect and at least three (3) members appointed by the Board for three-year terms, one of whom shall serve as Chair and the Immediate Past Treasurer shall serve for a one (1) year term.
+The Committee shall be responsible for the financial oversight of the Association ensuring its long-term financial viability in accordance with the Strategic Plan established by the Board.

 Section 1.
 The fiscal year of the Association shall begin on the first day of January and end on the last day of December each year.

 Section 2.
 Members shall contribute to the financial maintenance of the Association through initiation fees, annual dues, and special assessments.
-The amount of the annual dues and the initiation fees shall be determined by the Council.
-If, at the end of any fiscal year, there is a deficit in the current funds of the Association, the Council may send out notices to that effect and invite Active members to contribute the necessary amount so that no deficit is carried over from one fiscal year to another.
-The Association may, in any regularly convened meeting, vote a special assessment which shall become an obligatory charge against the classes of members affected thereby.
+The amount of the annual dues and initiation fees shall be determined by the Board.
+If, at the end of a fiscal year, there is a deficit in the current funds of the Association, the Board may send out notices that effect and invite Active Members to contribute the necessary amount so no deficit is carried over from one fiscal year to another.
+The Association may, in any regularly convened meeting or by electronic ballot, vote a special assessment which shall become an obligatory charge against the classes of members affected thereby.

 Section 1.
-The time, place, duration, and procedure of the annual meeting of the Association shall be determined by the Council and the provisions of the By-Laws.
+The time, place, duration, and procedure of the annual meeting of the Association shall be determined by the Board and the provisions of the By-Laws.

 Section 3.
-A special meeting of the Association may be called by the Council or on the written request of fifteen members delivered to the Council, the President or the Secretary.
+A special meeting of the Association may be called by the Board or on the written request of fifteen members delivered to the Board, the President or the Secretary.
 The specific purposes of the meeting must be stated in the request.